 Spontaneous abortion is a very common problem in pregnancy and it is the most common type of pregnancy loss with about 1.5 million cases occurring yearly.
 Among women who know they are pregnant, the miscarriage rate is roughly between 10% to 20%.
 Although many women have miscarriage without even knowing it especially at the very early weeks of pregnancy.

-Studies have shown that the incidence rate of spontaneous abortion or miscarriage varies among women of different age groups which increases as the woman’s age increases.
+Studies have shown that the incidence rate of miscarriage varies among women of different age groups which increases as the woman’s age increases.

 - Children (6 – 13years) : very rare